Do you have Breast Ptosis?

 What causes Breast ptosis?

-It was once rumoured that breastfeeding could attribute to breast sagging.
+It was once rumoured that breastfeeding could contribute to breast sagging.
 University of Kentucky Plastic surgeon Brian Rinke decided to undertake a study of this claim and it was eventually concluded that “Expectant mothers should be reassured that breastfeeding does not appear to have an adverse effect upon breast appearance.”

 How do you categorise Breast ptosis?